-Stillwater Sciences (2013) found evidence that shear stresses are likely too high below Our House Diversion Dam ("Our House") to retain material that is stored upstream by Our House.
+Stillwater Sciences (2013) found evidence that shear stresses are likely too high below Our House Diversion Dam (Our House) to retain material that is stored upstream by Our House.
 The surface grain size distribution in pool tails (a depositional area) below Our House is generally coarser than delta deposits upstream of Our House.
-However, the more mobile sediment that is stored in pool margins and in velocity shadows of obstructions downstream of Our House has a size distribution very similar to deposits upstream of Our House.
-This suggests that mobile material, such as is currently stored upstream of, and available downstream, of Our House, will be stored in deep pools or on pool margins, deposited in small patches associated with boulder and bedrock obstructions, or deposited in the interstices of coarse bed materials.
-However, there is insufficient material and too high shear stress for substantive aggradation at least in the steeper reaches (e.g., greater than 2 percent) of the Middle Yuba, such as exists below Our House.
-Geomorphic monitoring following the 1986 event showed that a peak flow (1,930 $cfs^{5}$ ) and mean daily flows (1,000 to 2,000 cfs for one day) moved material that was stored in a 0.75-mi long deposit, 3-6 ft deep, that had been transmitted over and through the dam during and after the storm, downstream two miles (EBASCO Environmental 1989).
-In 1989, a peak flow of 5,033 cfs with mean daily flows greater than 2,000 cfs for 6 days dispersed sediment further downstream, but did not remove all of the sand and gravel from pools within that same two-mile reach downstream of Our House.
+However, the more mobile sediment that is stored in pool margins and in velocity shadows of obstructions downstream of Our House, has a size distribution very similar to deposits upstream of Our House.
+This suggests that mobile material, such as is currently stored upstream of, and available downstream of Our House, will be stored in deep pools or on pool margins, deposited in small patches associated with boulder and bedrock obstructions, or deposited in the interstices of coarse bed materials.
+However, there is insufficient material and too high shear stress for substantive aggradation at least in the steeper reaches (e.g., greater than 2 percent) of the Middle Yuba River, such as exists downstream of Our House.
+Analysis of incipient motion for the reach directly downstream of Our House (Site 3) for the channel morphology study (YCWA 2013b, Table 3.3-2 and 3.3-3) also indicated that particles were mobile at fairly low flows (e.g., estimate of incipient motion of D50 between 285 and 502 cfs).
+Geomorphic monitoring following the 1986 event showed that a peak flow (1,930 cfs5) and mean daily flows (1,000 to 2,000 cfs for one day) moved material that was stored in a 0.75-mi long deposit, 3-6 ft deep, that had been transmitted over and through the dam during and after the storm, downstream 2 mi (EBASCO Environmental 1989).
+In 1989, a peak flow of 5,033 cfs with mean daily flows greater than 2,000 cfs for 6 days, dispersed sediment further downstream, but did not remove all of the sand and gravel from pools within that same 2-mi reach downstream of Our House.

-&lt;sup>5 Flows measured at USGS Gage #11408850 near Camptonville.
+5 Flows measured at USGS Gage #11408850 near Camptonville.